AnnikaV9/hcclient/README.md

                         specify the nickname to use

 optional arguments:
+  -t TRIP_PASSWORD, --trip-password TRIP_PASSWORD
+                        specify a tripcode password to use when joining -w WEBSOCKET_ADDRESS, --websocket-address WEBSOCKET_ADDRESS
+                        specify the websocket address to connect to (default: wss://hack-chat/chat-ws)
   -l CONFIG_FILE, --load-config CONFIG_FILE
-                        specify a config file to load -t TRIP_PASSWORD, --trip-password TRIP_PASSWORD
-                        specify a tripcode password to use when joining -w WEBSOCKET_ADDRESS, --websocket-address WEBSOCKET_ADDRESS
-                        specify the websocket address to connect to (default: wss://hack-chat/chat-ws) --no-parse            log received packets without parsing --clear               enables clearing of the terminal --is-mod              enables moderator commands --no-unicode          disables moderator/admin icon and unicode characters in the UI --no-notify           disables desktop notifications --prompt-string PROMPT_STRING
+                        specify a config file to load --no-config           disables loading of the default config file --gen-config          generates a config file with provided arguments --no-parse            log received packets without parsing --clear               enables clearing of the terminal --is-mod              enables moderator commands --no-unicode          disables moderator/admin icon and unicode characters in the UI
+  --no-notify           disables desktop notifications --prompt-string PROMPT_STRING
-                        sets the prompt string (default: '❯ ' or '> ' if --no-unicode)
+                        sets the prompt string (default: '❯ ' or '> ' if
+                        --no-unicode)
   --message-color MESSAGE_COLOR
                         sets the message color (default: white) --whisper-color WHISPER_COLOR